Evaluating Options for Joint Replacement Surgery [Video]

 Ask the Expert: Arthritis Video Series

 Listen to Summit Orthopedics’ experts share insights on how to decide if and when joint replacement surgery is right for you.
-Featuring arthritis specialists, Kristoffer Breien, MD, and Jonathan Biebl, MD.
+Featuring arthritis specialists, Kristoffer Breien, MD, and recently retired Jonathan Biebl, MD.

 About Dr. Kristoffer Breien